michael-hart-github/HTB-CA23-Master-Writeup/Pwn/Getting-Started/GettingStarted.md

 We are instructed to fill and overwrite the 32-byte buffer of `gs` and are given an example of using the characters A and B.

 There are a few ways we could approach filling the buffer.
-The simpliest is to use the prompt provided `>>` in gs, and enter varrying amount of A's, B's, etc. through trial and error, opening the file each time it isn't long enough.
+The simplest is to use the prompt provided `>>` in gs, and enter varying amount of A's, B's, etc. through trial and error, opening the file each time it isn't long enough.

 A faster alternative is to use a command when launching the file (credit: [siunam321](https://siunam321.github.io/ctf/Cyber-Apocalypse-2023/Pwn/Getting-Started/))